ThomasSchinca/ShapeFinder_conflict/README.md

 The script should take approximately 5 minutes to complete.

 ## Directory Structure
+- comapre.py: Main script.
-- comapre.py: Main script that runs the model.
+- shape.py: Functions needed to run the model.
 - Datasets/: Contains input data required.
 - out/: Stores the generated images.
 - results/: Contains dictionaries of data produced by the model.